chainer/chainermn/docs/source/installation/guide.rst

   If you are not using GPUs, communicator ``naive`` works with *non*-CUDA-aware MPI.

   Communicators ``naive`` and ``flat`` can be used without NCCL.
-  However, it is common that they are far slower than other communicators on environment where a node contains multiple GPUs.
+  However, they are far slower than other communicators in an environment where a node contains multiple GPUs.

 .. _chainermn-install: